xkeshav29/failure-handling/README.md

 Once the error is fixed, the consumption from the queue is resumed resulting in delivering the next instruction for all messages in the queue.

 This has following downsides:
-1. Bad User Experience waiting for next instruction for long
+1. Bad User Experience because of waiting for next instruction for long.
 2. Job seekers might drop off from the point when the response took too long.

 # Desired State